tshepang/blog/content/mandingo-1975.md

 (full-frontal nudity; sex; beatings).
 That was porn for me, at the age when I wasn't exposed to much.
 Revisiting it after all these years is quite an experience.
 The imagery is still arresting, and the story powerful.
-Oh, and there's some hot and happening gals within.
+Oh, and there's some hot and happening women within.

 **pros**